 Where rushes grow, and oozing lichens cling.

-In the next couplet the speaker moves on to describe the “wild rice” that is growing on the land.
+In the next couplet, the speaker moves on to describe the “wild rice” that is growing on the land.
 Here, the speaker refers to the marsh as containing a “still lagoon.”
 The water is stagnant, but as previously stated, that does not mean there isn’t life.
-It was important for Johnson to imbue this piece with larger details to create the scene, but also the smaller ones, such as the presence of a “lizard” to complete the enviornemtn.
+It was important for Johnson to imbue this piece with larger details to create the scene, but also the smaller ones, such as the presence of a “lizard” to complete the environment.
 These small pieces of information help a reader to fully visualize what this place is like.
-To exclude them in favour of mapping out larger swaths of land, would be doing an injustice to the reality of the marslands.
+To exclude them in favor of mapping out larger swaths of land, would be doing an injustice to the reality of the marshlands.

 Late cranes with heavy wing, and lazy flight,

 Sail up the silence with the nearing night.

 And like a spirit, swathed in some soft veil,